Gjakova: Culture

 The Hadum Mosque, located in the Old Bazaar, built in 1594 by Ottoman architect Mimar Sinan and financed by Hadum Aga.
 The mosque has played a significant role in the urban character of the city from the 17th to 20th centuries.
 Its construction was followed by the appearance of the craftsmanship around it, which increased the importance of the city.
 The mosque holds historical value and is viewed of as a sacred monument.
 The great Tekke ("Teqja e Madhe"), built by the end of the 16th century by Shejh Suleyman Axhiza Baba, a Sufi mystic from Shkodra.
 It belongs to the Saadi order of Sufism.
 The complex includes turbe (small mausoleums), samahanes (ritual prayer-halls), houses and fountains.
-It is characterized with detailed sacral architecture, with wood-carved elements.
+It is characterised with detailed sacral architecture, with wood-carved elements.

 The Ethnographic Museum of Gjakova was built in 1830.
 It has been under legal protection since 1955.

-Gjakova is also characterized with two main Catholic Churches, which are part of the cultural heritage.
+Gjakova is also characterised with two main Catholic Churches, which are part of the cultural heritage.
 The Saint Paul and Saint Peter Church (Albanian: Kisha e Shën Palit dhe Shën Pjetrit) is one of the tallest monuments in Gjakova, which can be seen from different points of the city.
 The arrival of the Albanian Catholics form Malesia resulted in rejuvenation of Saint Peter's Church in Gjakova in 1703, while in 1851 Gjakova's parish is rejuvenated.
 In 1999, after the War it was totally destroyed.
 In the same site the new cathedral has been built.

 The Saint Ndou Church, was once called also the church of Padre Mila, who had built it in 1882, but it was later destroyed.
 In 1931, Padre Lorenc Mazrreku built in the same place the church that exists today, which was renovated few times, adding to it the guestrooms, offices and restrooms, but complying with the original architectural concept.

-The Clock Tower, built just after the Hadum Mosque at a place known as Field of the Clock, characterizes the rapid economic development of Gjakova at that time.
+The Clock Tower, built just after the Hadum Mosque at a place known as Field of the Clock, characterises the rapid economic development of Gjakova at that time.
 It was destroyed during the Balkan Wars, while the belfry was removed and transported to Montenegro.
-With sides 4.10m long and a height of about 30 meters, a new clock tower was built later near the foundations of the previous one.
+With sides 4.10m long and a height of about 30 metres, a new clock tower was built later near the foundations of the previous one.
 Constructed mainly of stone with the wooden observation area and the roof covered in lead, the clock tower is unique of its kind.

 Festivals

-Events and festivals in Gjakova are not as much in numbers, as they are highly valued.
-The historic city of Gjakova, Kosovo, especially the Old Town, is the hub of many outdoor and indoor festivals, cultural events and street parades.
-Many of them are seasonal and take place only one time, while others are organised annually for many years by various festival societies.
-All of them draw interest from the locals and visitors alike.
-Some of the events are organised by the city, some by private companies as well.
+Although limited in number, events and festivals in Gjakova are highly regarded.
+The historic city—particularly its Old Town—serves as a vibrant hub for outdoor and indoor festivals, cultural gatherings, and street parades.
+Many of these events are seasonal and occur only once, while others have been organised annually for years by various cultural associations.
+They attract strong interest from both locals and visitors.
+Organisation varies, with some events hosted by the municipality and others by private companies.